 Please join us every Tuesday night for Food, Wine & Beer Pairings.

 Wineries & breweries pair their fabulous selections to complement our delicious & authentic themed menus.
 Live music always adds ambiance to the evening.
 We make as much food as we have reservations for so if you don't want to be disappointed, please do make a reservation so we will have plenty.
-It is served buffet style.
+It is usually served buffet style.

 6:30-8:o0 pm, $25/person